File information

 All the essential info you need for what a file does can be found in the short descriptions found in the Files tab.
 There's options for most niches, give it a look.
 Install using Mod Engine 2 (extract zip file contents to your mods folder).
 Uninstall by removing the files from your mods folder.

-If you want more info, you'll have to read below.
+If you want more in-depth information, read below.

 General Info